-- Locations: Tues/Thurs Classes will take place at Antioch U. Seattle, Saturday Field Classes will take place in Greater Seattle, Bainbridge Island & North Kitsap County
+- Locations: Field Classes will take place in Greater Seattle, Bainbridge Island & North Kitsap County

 “Leadership in Edible Education has given me the language, the context, and most importantly the community to begin to understand how I am a leader in this newly emerging field.
 Through thoughtfully chosen experiences situated within the Seattle and Kitsap area, stimulating dialogues, and powerful resources I have honed my knowledge, strength and vision.
 Thanks to this superbly crafted curriculum and wise leadership, my life has forever been changed.” – Angela King, Educator and 2015-16 L.E.E.
 Graduate

-Education Towards Food, Citizenship & Community explores and examines the anatomy and interrelationships of our regional food community.
+Education Towards Food, Citizenship & Community, the first of four L.E.E. core courses, explores and examines the anatomy and interrelationships of our regional food community.
 Over the course of the quarter, you will enrich, enhance and enliven your understanding of our Northwest foodshed and learn how to be a more engaged food citizen.
 Using the Central Puget Sound food community as curriculum, each class will take place in the field, situated amongst regional production, processing, distribution, consumption and recycling.

 We will examine alternatives to the prevailing system of industrial agriculture from farm to market to table and beyond where emphasis is on the principles of clean, fair, fresh, nutritious, local, accessible, and traditional food.
 During lunch and snack with each class session, students will taste their way through our regional food cuisine.

 - This course evaluates, integrates and applies natural and social science perspectives to explore effects of human activities on the natural and built environments for their significance to sustainability in the near and long terms.

 - Examine food in context and the role of food citizenship in the 21st century